JoaqSnow/joaqsnowceamls26.github.io/pages/about-my-project.md

 project_title: Developing Edge AI Applications for Human-Robot Collaboration in LEGO Assembling Operations

 problem: |

+  As Artificial Intelligence increases, a question rises; Can AI put compenents together to create firm structures?
+  The best and most fun way to dive deep is LEGOS!
+  We need to go deeper in how we can program a robot to increase their object detection

 approach: |
  This project aims to develop edge AI applications that enable a robotic arm to autonomously